Entertainer Des O'Connor has died aged 88

 O’Connor was known for his decades-long prime-time TV career, including shows such as Des O’Connor Tonight and Today With Des And Mel.

-O’Connor was also a successful pop singer, having recorded 36 albums and achieved four top 10 singles across a career spanning several decades.
-He had been featured in the NME back in 1968 – a fact O’Connor celebrated in 2018 by sharing an image of the piece on Twitter.
+He was also a successful pop singer, having recorded 36 albums and achieved four top 10 singles across a career spanning several decades.
+O’Connor had been featured in the NME back in 1968 – a fact the presenter celebrated in 2018 by sharing an image of the piece on Twitter.
 “My mug on the pages of NME in 1968.
 Good times,” he captioned the post.

 In 2008, O’Connor was made a CBE for his services to entertainment and broadcasting in the Queen’s birthday honours.